-24 Scientific Strategies to Increase your eCommerce Conversion Rate
+20 Scientific Strategies to Increase Your eCommerce Conversion Rate

-The average conversion rate for eCommerce is just 1.82%.
+Depending on the industry, the average conversion rate for eCommerce is between 2.5% and 3%.

-In fact products priced over $50 see a drop in conversions, which increases even more for products that are priced more than $150 and then $500.
+However, products priced over $50 see a drop in conversions, increasing even more for products priced more than $150 and then $500.

 Since higher price points present longer decision-making times, it’ll fall on your business to keep selling by making the buying experience smoother and more trustworthy.